ETHLend/Documentation/ETHLendWhitePaper.md

 4. LEND Token Sale on November 2017
 5. Relocating to Zug and Swiss Foundation or Swiss LLC on December 2017
 6. LEND Trading on Exchanges on January 2018
-7. Buybacks and Burning for LEND starts on January 2018
+7. Airdrops for LEND starts on January 2018
 8. Opening Suggestions Venue for Public on October 2018
 9. Creating and Testing Democracy DAO on November 2018
 10. Voting on Suggestions Deployed on January 2019